clsandoval/LPRnet-keras/README.md

 4. Dataset augmentation adopted from the proposed system in https://arxiv.org/abs/2108.06949, code available at https://github.com/roatienza/straug

 ## Training
-To train LPRnet, run the following script to train with 10000 epochs:
+To train LPRnet, run the following script to train with 10000 epochs.
 ```shell
 python train.py 10000
 ```